AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    </tr>
    <tr>
    <td>Enable Analytics</td>
    <td>Select the option to enable Adobe Analytics on all the converted forms.
-Before using the option, ensure Adobe Analytics is enabled for your AEM Forms instance.</td>
+Before using the option, ensure that Adobe Analytics is enabled for your AEM Forms instance.</td>
    </tr>
    </tbody>
    </table>